Marx-A00/virtual-museum/README.md

 - Custom Shaders - For stippled rendering
 - Vite - Fast modern build tool
 - Vanilla JavaScript - Core programming

-## How to Access the Cel-Shaded Museum

-Open `cel-shader-museum.html` in your browser to view the cel-shaded architectural rendering.